 Thanks to some huge advancements over the last decade, there has never been a better time to record your guitar in a home studio – as this guide to the best guitar audio interfaces attests.
 The capabilities of audio interfaces and digital audio workstations (DAWS) these days means it is incredibly easy and cost-effective to produce great sounding guitar tones in your own home.

 In fact, music tech brands are now producing guitar-specific audio interfaces – a far cry from the early days of these devices.

 In a nutshell, an audio interface is designed to get audio in and out of your computer, and to connect instruments (such as your guitar) and essential studio gear when you record.

 If you'd like to read some more in-depth buying advice, click the 'buying advice' button above.
 If you'd rather get straight to the product guide, keep scrolling.

 - The 11 best electric guitars for studio and stage

 - Supercharge your recordings with the best acoustic guitars

-Best guitar audio interfaces: what you need to know
+Best guitar audio interfaces: Product guide

 When it comes to getting DI guitars to sound good, nobody is better than IK Multimedia.
 IK has built a solid reputation for guitar amp and effects pedals modelling, so it’s little wonder they have built an interface with guitarists in mind.